Nicnit/Counterfactuals-Generator-Analyzer/README.md

 ### Prepare Your Data

 Data should:
-- Have a datetime column (auto-detected)
+- Have a datetime column
-- Have a numeric value column (auto-detected)
+- Have a numeric value column
 - Be sorted by time
-- Have sufficient pre-event data (at least 2-3x the event duration)
+- Have sufficient pre-event data

 ### Define Events